thisdougb/doocot/README.md

   <strong>-once </n></strong>       expire the data immediately after it is first accessed

-  <strong>-words</strong>       return a more human-friendly word passphrase link rather than hex string
+  <strong>-words</strong>       return a more human-friendly passphrase link rather than hex string

   <strong>-json</strong>        output in json format